Goodwill Treatment in a Business Buyout

 How is goodwill calculated in a buyout?

-Goodwill is determined by subtracting the net fair market value of identifiable assets and liabilities (or net tangible assets) from the purchase price of the buyout.
+Goodwill is calculated by subtracting the net fair market value of identifiable assets and liabilities (or net tangible assets) from the purchase price of the acquisition.
 This calculation reflects the premium paid for intangible factors such as a company’s brand reputation, intellectual property, and customer relationships.

 What are some examples of goodwill buyouts?